alexm610/RISC-V-Computer/README.md

 - I2C controller for external connection to an EEPROM and an ADC connected to various sensors
 - UART controller for serial communication with a terminal

-The end goal of this project is to compile and run DOOM 1993.
+The end goal of this project is to run DOOM (1993) for my Dad to play, for the first time since the game was initially released.